 Half-timbered Tudor houses, a busy canal and a friendly, country-town feel are the things that impressed me most about Stratford-upon-Avon in England's Midlands.
-My visit to Stratford was a brief one, en-route from York to the Cotswolds, about 25 minutes away, but it was a couple of very enjoyable hours.
-Shakespeare's old haunt certainly offers plenty of fun things to do.
+My visits to Stratford have both been day trips from the Cotswolds, about 25 minutes away, and Shakespeare's old haunt certainly offers plenty of fun things to do.

 We arrived by car and followed signs to a car park just across the River Avon from the town centre.
 Crossing the bridge back towards town and following the path alongside the river with its hub bub of canal boat activity, we arrived just in time to see a barge passing through the lock by the lovely Bancroft Gardens.
 It's here that the Avon meets the canal basin and the gardens are a pretty spot to stop and watch the activity.